 Editing situations

-This example describes how to use the PATCH /situations
+This example describes how to use the PATCH /situations endpoint to edit

 situations.

-the lstdate parameter.
-Because this value is updated each time the situation is
+Specify this information as a timestamp value.
+Because this value is updated each time the situation

-edited, you must update the value with each
+is edited, you must update the value with each

-request.Note: This timestamp value is used as a locking mechanism to prevent multiple requests from updating the situation at the same time.
-For information about the format of the timestamp, see Using time values for requests.Tip: You can obtain this value by using theGET /situations
+PATCH /situationsrequest.Note: This timestamp value is used as a locking mechanism to prevent multiple requests from updating the situation at the same time.
+For information about the format of the timestamp, see Using time values for requests.Tip: You can obtain this value by using theGET /situationsendpoint; the lstdate parameter is returned as part of the response. - The situation information to modify.
+The properties that can be updated are described in Request body for situation editing.

-The format of the request differs depending on if you are editing a single situation or multiple situations in your request, as described in the following sections.
+The format of the request slightly differs depending on if you are editing a single situation or multiple situations in your request, as described in the following sections.

 Editing one situation per request

-endpoint to edit a single situation, you can
+When using the PATCH /situations endpoint to edit a single situation, include in

-date_last_updated is the timestamp when the situation was last modified.
 Editing multiple situations in a request

-endpoint to edit multiple situations in a
+When using the PATCH /situations endpoint to edit multiple situations in a

 single request, you must use the NAME and LSTDATE